 This will depend on a variety of factors such as your cat's skin and coat type, tolerance, indoor/outdoor, health and age.
 Anywhere from 4-6 weeks for long hair cats, to once every four months for short hair cats is recommended to keep the skin and coat healthy.

-If your veterinarian prescribes an oral sedative in anticipation for grooming, it's best to administer it to the cat approximately 30 minutes prior to your appointment.
+If your cat doesn't require full sedation or "going under," your veterinarian may prescribe an oral sedative in anticipation for grooming, which is best to administer approximately 30 minutes prior to your appointment.

 Cats have exquisite senses and can stress very easily.
 We highly recommend adding Zylkene to their food at least one week prior to your appointment to help facilitate adaption to the challenging situation of grooming.
 Zylkene is a natural product that comes in capsules you sprinkle over their food, proven to help manage stress in both cats and dogs.
-Its active ingredient is derived from milk protein casein, the same calming agent a kitten would get from their mom while nursing.
+Its active ingredient is derived from milk protein casein, the same calming ingredient a kitten would get from their momma cat while nursing.

-For the safety of our staff and because our salon and boarding area share the same facility, proof of FVRCP and Rabies must be provided before we can groom your cat.
+For the safety of our staff and because our salon and boarding area are under the same roof, proof of FVRCP and Rabies must be provided before we can groom your cat.
+Cats arriving to appointments without proof of valid vaccinations may be charged to full amount of the scheduled visit.

 Yes!
-An average groom should take under an hour, but if you don't have that kind of flexibility during your day, we're happy to put them up in one of our luxury boarding rooms as long as we have space.
+An average full groom should take about an hour, but if you don't have that kind of flexibility during your day, we're happy to put them up in one of our luxury boarding rooms as long as we have space.
+Standard room rates apply, but the after 12pm checkout fee does not.